hl7ch/ch-vacd/input/pagecontent/immunization-certificate-document.md

 ### Resource profiles
 * [CH VACD Immunization Certificate Document Profile](StructureDefinition-ch-vacd-document-immunization-certificate.html): Definition of the bundle for the immunization certificate document.
 * [CH VACD Immunization Certificate Composition Profile](StructureDefinition-ch-vacd-composition-immunization-certificate.html): Definition of the composition for the immunization certificate document.
-* [CH VACD Immunization Section Profile](StructureDefinition-ch-vacd-section-immunization.html): Definition of the immunization part for all documents, except recommendation request and response documents.
+* [CH VACD Immunization Profile](StructureDefinition-ch-vacd-immunization.html): Definition of the immunization part for all documents, except recommendation request and response documents.
 * [CH VACD Past Illness Profile](StructureDefinition-ch-vacd-pastillnesses.html): Definition of the past illness part for all documents, except recommendation request and response documents.
 * [CH VACD AllergyIntolerance Profile](StructureDefinition-ch-vacd-allergyintolerances.html): Definition of the AllergyIntolerance part for vaccination record documents.</li>